Bard

 In graduate school, I studied journalism and became a reporter, honing my storytelling skills in a different medium.
 Later, as a teacher in San Diego, I had a band with colleagues and students, and we would perform at the school.
 In private, I kept composing and built a treasure trove of songs.

 I had never stopped writing my own music in addition to setting my own melodies to poetry, prayer, and passages from literature and folk songs, and in my seventh year of high school English-teaching, I began bringing my harp into class to sing sections of the works we studied, like Odyssey and Beowulf, in their original medium of voice and lyre in order to make the works come further alive for the students and to inspire them to take ownership of the stories in their own ways.
+I have taught students harp along with their literature, and in English class, they have composed songs, written raps, and performed their work.

 Years later, I presented and sang about this at (South by Southwest) SXSW Edu 2019 and then later during lockdown at the (Associazione Europea di Musica e Comunicazione) AEMC and New Chaucer Society Conferences and Don’t Block Your Blessings Festival and Der Nister.